ntustison/Histograms/Text/intro.md

-Linear binning is a simplified type of MR intensity standardization [@Nyul:1999aa] in which a set of healthy controls, all intensity normalized to [0, 1], is used to calculate the cluster threshold values, based on a single Gaussian model.
+Linear binning is a simplified type of MR intensity standardization [@Nyul:1999aa] in which a set of healthy controls, all intensity normalized to [0, 1], is used to calculate the cluster threshold values, based on an aggregated estimate of the parameters of a single Gaussian fit.
 A subject image to be segmented is then rescaled to this reference histogram (i.e., a global affine 1-D transform).
-This mapping aligns the cluster boundaries such that corresponding labels have the same clinical interpretation.
+This mapping results in alignment of the cluster boundaries such that corresponding labels are assumed to have the same clinical interpretation.
 In addition to the previously mentioned issues associated with hard threshold values, such a global transform does not account for MR intensity nonlinearities that have been well-studied